conwetlab/FIWARE-CKAN-Extensions/roadmap.md

 scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap

+* IDM Federation: Support to publish NGSI datasets secured by different IDMs by means of IDM federation.
 * Improved permission management: Update private datasets extension to support more granularity in dataset access, including the posibility of pre-visualizing data, accessing particular attributes, etc